 The Kangaroo Island Dunnart (Sminthopsis aitkeni) is an endangered marsupial found only on Kangaroo Island, South Australia.
 It is the rarest of the 19 species of dunnarts, with numbers believed to be in the low hundreds.

-Our long-term partnership with KI Land for Wildlife has been working to survey and protect this species for a number of years, beginning with a search for existing populations and continuing with revegetation, invasive species management and habitat surveys after last year’s bushfires.
+Our long-term partnership with KI Land for Wildlife has been working to survey and protect this species for a number of years, beginning with a search for existing populations and continuing with revegetation, invasive species management and habitat surveys after the bushfires in recent years.

 With just a few survivors left, this next phase will ramp up the critical monitoring of the KI Dunnart across its post-fire range to enable concentrated conservation efforts in the right areas.

 The KI Dunnart is a tiny, mouse-size marsupial smaller than your hand and weighing less than a AA battery.
 With a primary diet of insects, the KI Dunnart plays an important role in balancing its environment.